gitpraj/Customer/README.md

 ### Deisgn TEchnique

-* Agile - split tasks into mini srints and then release them then and there
+* Agile - split tasks into mini sprints
 * TDD
-* Continous Integration with the help of GitHub actions
+* Continous Integration with the help of GitHub actions.

 ## Built With